harrydowning/serl/docs/source/user_guide/lang_config.rst

 :Default: ``^token(?!$)|(?<= )token``

 A regex used to determine how tokens can be referenced in other tokens and consequently expanded (substituted).
-If the value of this property is set to null or equivalently defined but not given a value, :term:`token expansion` will not take place.
+If the value of this property is set to null or equivalently defined but not given a value, :term:`token expansion <token expansion >` will not take place.

 The special identifier ``token`` is used as a substitute for user-defined token names.
 If this special identifier isn't used the defined regex is assumed to be a prefix to the token name.